ferebee/HIP/0148-reallocate-mobile-mapping-rewards.md

 ## Summary

-Currently, a total of 20% of the HNT emissions to the Mobile network are reserved for Mobile Mapping rewards, with 10% allocated in [HIP-53][hip-53] and an additional 10% moved from Service Provider Rewards in [HIP-79][hip-79] and a more detailed breakdown for Verification Mapping in [HIP-118][hip-118].
+Currently, 20% of HNT emissions allocated to the Mobile network are reserved for Mobile Mapping rewards.
+Despite a growing number of mappers since Helium Mobile launched, mapping has not delivered the impact originally intended.
+This proposal aims to simplify the reward structure and refocus incentives by making the following changes:

-Since the launch of Helium Mobile, the number of mobile mappers has grown significantly, but it has struggled to provide the impact the original HIP intended to achieve.
-This HIP proposes to move the 10% reservation of emissions for Mobile Mapping back to Service Provider Rewards and the original 10% into the Data Rewards Pool.

-For completeness, [HIP-79][hip-79] and [HIP-118] are effectively repealed with this HIP, with [HIP-53][hip-53] adjusted to move the 10% reservation for Mobile Mapping to Data Rewards.

-With no other Service Providers joining the network, [HIP-87][hip-87] that defined a proportional rewards system for Service Providers based on Data Credits (DC) burned will also be repealed, which further simplifies the rewards structure.

-Given the above, combined with subscriber rewards that are no longer focused on crypto rewards, the crypto-based user incentive programs that got allocations out of the Service Provider Rewards Pool Overage in [HIP-114][hip-114] will also be repealed.
+1. Move the 10% back into the Service Provider Rewards Pool as originally intended prior to [HIP-79][hip-79].
+2. Move the remaining 10% of Mobile Mapping rewards to the Data Transfer pool for coverage deployers.
+3. Repeal the [HIP-79][hip-79], [HIP-114][hip-114], and [HIP-118][hip-118] to reflect these changes.

-As an additional simplification of rewards, this HIP proposes to allocate the previously burnt Oracle Operator rewards to the Service Provider Rewards Pool, simplifying the on-chain accounting and behavior.
+In addition, this HIP proposes the following changes to the Service Provider rewards to further simplify the Mobile tokenomics:

+1. Remove the Oracle Operator rewards allocation (4%) and allocate it to the Service Provider pool.
+2. Remove the proportional Service Provider rewards system based on DC burn introduced in [HIP-87][hip-87] and emit rewards to the Nova Service Provider.
+3. Remove the Referral program introduced in [HIP-114][hip-114] that allocated a portion of unused Service Provider rewards to incentive programs.
+4. Repeal [HIP-87][hip-87], and [HIP-114][hip-114] to reflect these changes.

 ## Motivation